Meeting Mr. Rodgers - A Morning with the Super Bowl MVP

 There’s more.
 Very few coaches or athletic departments outside of the major conferences could make this kind of financial sacrifice, which would add into the millions of dollars because every athlete would require (by somebody’s law) the same amount in order for the shoe to fit on Title IX.

 I have come to agree that in this day in age, a college scholarship, worth $20,000 to $50,000 per year, is suitable compensation for a typical student-athlete.
-Perhaps there should be a bump for the athletes who get airtime on national TV around the end of March and just after January 1st while helping their schools earn $20 million appearance fees.
+Perhaps there should be a bump for the athletes who get air time on national TV around the end of March and just after January 1st while helping their schools earn $20 million appearance fees.
 Coach Spurrier had an interesting and modest proposal.
 Too bad it will never happen.

 How administrators can stay connected to the classroom